 Here’s a revelation: Print is not dead!
-And, while wedding blogs have more than a solid footing in the industry (and are an amazing way to get your brand out there), I am suddenly getting more inquiries than ever before on tips for how photographers can get published in magazines as well.
+And, while wedding blogs have more than a solid footing in the industry (and are an amazing way to get your brand out there), I am suddenly getting more inquiries than ever before on tips for how photographers can get published in a professional photographer magazine as well.
 (Note: All of the following tips apply to blogs as well).

 I.) Know the subject matter and figure out ahead of time what editors look for in an image for their specific book (or blog).